fabric8io/fabric8/docs/cdi.md

 If for a multiport service no @PortName qualifier is specified, the first port on the list will be used.

+### The @Endpoint annotation
+There are cases, where we don't want to access the Service IP but we want to access and endpoint to the service.
+A very good example are headless service, which doesn't have a Service IP.
+You can instruct the framework to use endpoints instead of the Service with the @Endpoint annotation.

+        @Inject
+        @ServiceName("headless-service")
+        @Endpoint
+        private String service.

+If more than one endpoints are available for the service, the first found will be the one injected.
+But you can access them all by using a List or a Set.

+        @Inject
+        @ServiceName("headless-service")
+        @Endpoint
+        private List<String> services.

+In case of Set or List injection the @Endpoint annotation can also be assumed.

 ### Running inside and outside of Kubernetes